Discovering your Key image: The heart of creative inspiration

 –Walt Whitman

-Most of my poetry involves soil and compost as central themes, and even though teaching is the topic of my book, Getting Messy, the underlying metaphor views life-enhancing teaching as akin to farming.
-The central metaphor of planting, farming, and working with rich soil weaves throughout the entire book.
+Most of my poetry revolves around soil and compost, and even my book, Getting Messy, uses the metaphor of farming to describe life-enhancing teaching.
+The act of planting, nurturing, and working with rich soil weaves through everything I create.

 Similar Posts